jlondal/pyrugga/README.md

 Pyrugga is a module to help analyse rugby matches using Super Scout files from [Opta](https://www.youtube.com/watch?v=AVmqCoF5qeU).
 You will require Super Scout XML files from Opta which can be download from [Prorugby](https://optaprorugby.com).

-To help you get up to speed with Pyrugga faster we have included a collection of Docker containers with all the dependencies taken care for you.
+To help you get up to speed with Pyrugga faster we have included a collection of Docker containers with all the dependencies taken care of for you.
 There is a Jupyter server which can be accessed via (http://127.0.0.1) as well as a Postgres database.
 The password for the Jupyter server is **HenryHoneyBall**.

 **PLEASE NOTE** Pyrugga is designed to run on a laptop or desktop and not on a public facing website

 # Quick Start

-If you have never used Python before or have limited experience with it then we recommend you follow the **Never Python** track leveraging the Docker containers.
+If you have never used Python before or have limited experience with it then we recommend you following the **Never Python** track leveraging the Docker containers.
 If on the other hand you already have setup you environment just how you like it install Pyrugga from via pip as follows.

 ```bash
 pip install ...